Jvn101/18-NoSQL-Social-Network-API/README.md

 * [Contact Us](#contact-us)

 ## Installation
-Install npm i to install project dependencies inquirer and MySQL
+Install npm i to install project dependencies.
+Input npm run seed in the terminal to seed the data followed by npm start to connect to local host.

 ## Video walkthrough